benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 io.write(ascii_map[12]) -- write LF
 ```

-Above, I created a table/map in lua of the ASCII characters I was going to try and decode.
+Above, I created a table/map in Lua of the ASCII characters I would try to decode.

-I read in the file contents `Hello World!` (all ASCII characters), access the map with each byte, writing them to stdout along the way, and voila, it works.
+I read in the file contents, `Hello World!` (all ASCII characters), access the map with each byte, writing them to stdout along the way; voila, it works.

-Then I wanted to extend this into a UTF-8 implementation and implement multibytes, which would handle multi-bytes.
+Then, I wanted to extend this into a UTF-8 implementation and implement multibytes, which would handle multibytes.

 How UTF-8 works.

-So ASCII characters are 7 bit.
-So we say, as long as the left most bit of a byte starts with a zero, it is an ASCII character, otherwise its a multibyte character.
-If the first two bits of the first byte is a one but the second bit is a zero then its a two-byte character.
-If the first two bits of the first byte are a one but the third bit is a zero, then it is a two-byte char, if the first three bits of the first byte are a one but the fourth bit is a zero then it is a three-byte char.
-Finally, if the first four bits are a one it is a four-byte char.
+So ASCII characters are 7-bit.
+So, as long as the leftmost bit of a byte starts with a zero, it is an ASCII character; otherwise, it's a multibyte character.
+If the first two bits of the first byte are a one, but the second bit is a zero, then it's a two-byte character.
+If the first two bits of the first byte are one but the third bit is a zero, then it is a two-byte char; if the first three bits of the first byte are one but the fourth bit is a zero, then it is a three-byte char.
+Finally, if the first four bits are a one, it is a four-byte char.

-To implement this, I decided to start with a tree type structure containing the extended parts which I could walk sequentially with each byte until I reach a character, print the character, and continue.
+To implement this, I decided to start with a tree-type structure containing the extended parts.
+I could walk sequentially with each byte until I reached a character, print the character, and continue.

 Which ended up like this: